 You may be happy and excited to find out that you're pregnant.
 And you may be a little nervous or worried.
 If this will be your first child, you may even feel overwhelmed by all of the things you need to know about having a baby.
 There is a lot to learn.
 But you don't have to know everything right away.
 You can read all about pregnancy now, or you can learn about each stage as your pregnancy goes on.

 Pregnancy is measured in trimesters from the first day of your last menstrual period, totaling 40 weeks.
-But a full-term pregnancy can deliver between 37 weeks and 42 weeks.
+Most babies are born at 37 to 42 weeks.